lucywyman/recipes/soups/_posts/2018-09-22-carrot-soup.md

 ##### Ingredients:

 * 1 tablespoon oil or unsalted butter
-* 1/2 onion chopped
+* ½ onion chopped
 * 1 teaspoon red curry paste, or to taste
-* 1 pound carrots, peeled and chopped - 1/2-inch chunks
+* 1 pound carrots, peeled and chopped - ½-inch chunks
-* 1/2 14-ounce can full-fat coconut milk
+* ½ 14-ounce can full-fat coconut milk
 * 1 teaspoon sea salt, or to taste
-* 3/4 cups / 180 ml of water, or to cover
+* ¾ cups / 180 ml of water, or to cover
 * 1 lemon (optional)

 <br>